Amain Yellow Iris in the mid ground area of the photo growing in my front yard. This photo was taken in early Spring.

 - Rosalie Figge (found at Armstrong Garden Center)

-A NOID red reblooming bearded iris that is most likely My Friend Jonathan.
+A NOID red reblooming bearded iris that looks like My Friend Jonathan iris

-A No Id bearded reblooming iris that I recently purchased.
-Looks like Etched Burgundy.
+Another No Id bearded reblooming iris that I recently aquired.
+It Looks like Etched Burgundy or maybe Spiked Punch iris.

 In the Spring I plan to visit a couple of the Southern California growers and see what they have available that I can’t live without.
 Despite that long list of bearded iris that I have already acquired, I still have more on my wish list, including: